peetinc/munki-enroll/README.md

 See below and LICENSE file for licensing details.

 ## Essential Reading

-Before you even think about using Munki Serial Enroll, Munki Enroll, or anything like these projects, please read [An opinionated guide to Munki manifests](https://groob.io/posts/manifest-guide/) and [Another opinionated guide to Munki manifests](http://technology.siprep.org/another-opinionated-guide-to-munki-manifests/) first.
+Before you even think about using any Munki Enroll, or anything like these projects, please read [An opinionated guide to Munki manifests](https://groob.io/posts/manifest-guide/) and [Another opinionated guide to Munki manifests](http://technology.siprep.org/another-opinionated-guide-to-munki-manifests/) first.

 ## Why Yet Another Munki Enroll?